 The Best Tabbouleh Salad

-While some tabbouleh recipes go heavy on the bulgur, the dish is fundamentally all about the parsley—there should only be enough grain and vegetables to complement the herb.
-To keep the tabbouleh from getting soggy we salt and drain the parsley and tomatoes, then use the tomato juices to soak the bulgar so that no flavor goes to waste.
+While some tabbouleh recipes go heavy on the bulgur, the dish is fundamentally all about the parsley—there should be only enough grain and vegetables to complement the herb.
+To keep the tabbouleh from getting soggy, we salt and drain the parsley and tomatoes, then use the tomato juices to soak the bulgur so that no flavor is lost.

 Make-Ahead Quinoa Salad With Cucumber, Tomato, and Herbs

-Tabbouleh is a wonderful side, but it's not quite filling enough to be a meal in and of itself.
-This make-ahead salad takes tabbouleh's flavors and bulks them up with quinoa.
-Asw with tabbouleh, it's important to salt and drain the vegetables (and also drain the quinoa thoroughly).
+If you like tabbouleh, but find it's not quite filling enough to be a meal in and of itself, this is the recipe for you.
+This make-ahead salad starts with tabbouleh's flavor profile, but adds hearty, nutty quinoa for bulk.
+As with tabbouleh, it's important to salt and drain the vegetables to remove excess moisture (and don't forget to drain the quinoa thoroughly, too).

 Fresh Herbs With Corn, Asparagus, and Chickpeas

-This fresh, summery salad uses all kinds of herbs: parsley, cilantro, dill, and mint.
-When we trim them we leave the finer stems for some crunch.
-Beyond the herbs, we make the salad with crispy chickpeas, shallots, corn, asparagus, and cumin and top with sumac-spiked yogurt.
+This refreshing, summery salad uses all kinds of herbs: parsley, cilantro, dill, and mint.
+We even leave in the finer stems on some of them, giving the salad a little crunch.
+Crispy chickpeas, shallots, corn, asparagus, and cumin finish the dish off, and we top it with a dollop of yogurt spiked with lemony sumac.

 Grilled Corn, Tomato, Feta, and Herb Salad

-We stay with corn for this salad, grilling it until sweet and smokey and tossing it with perfectly ripe tomatoes, salty feta, and whatever leafy herbs are on hand (parsley, basil, and mint are all lovely choices).
-As long as the produce is good the salad hardly needs a dressing—we use nothing more than olive oil and lemon juice.
+As good as this dish is, you'll want to resist making it until corn and tomatoes are at their peak—which is to say, around August.
+Why?
+It's a simple salad with very few components, most of them quintessential summer ingredients, and that means that the quality of those ingredients is paramount.
+We grill the corn until it's sweet and smoky, then toss it with perfectly ripe tomatoes, salty feta, and whatever leafy herbs are on hand (parsley, basil, and mint are all lovely choices).
+As long as the produce is good, the salad hardly needs a dressing—we use nothing more than olive oil and lemon juice.

 Easy Make-Ahead Carrot and Chickpea Salad With Dill and Pumpkin Seeds

 Perfect for taking to work or school for lunch, this salad combines chickpeas with grated carrots, toasted pumpkin seeds, tons of dill, and a simple vinaigrette.
-If you want to make the salad fast you can use canned chickpeas, but dry ones have better flavor and texture.
+It's one of those dishes whose flavor actually improves as it sits.
+You can use canned chickpeas to make the salad extra fast, but cooked-from-dried ones will have better flavor and texture.

 Roasted-Chickpea and Kale Salad With Sun-Dried Tomato Vinaigrette

-For this recipe we go with canned chickpeas, but we roast them to concentrate their nutty flavor and crisp them up just slightly.
-We mix the roasted chickpeas with hearty kale, cilantro, mint, scallions, and a sun-dried tomato vinaigrette to make a satisfying salad that gets even better if you let it sit in the fridge overnight.
+Here we embrace the convenience of canned chickpeas, but we also roast them, which concentrates their nutty flavor and crisps them up just slightly.
+We then mix the roasted chickpeas with hearty kale leaves, cilantro, mint, scallions, and a sun-dried tomato vinaigrette to make a satisfying salad—like the one above, it gets even better if you let it sit in the fridge overnight.

 Vietnamese Citrus and Noodle Salad With Fresh Herbs and Fried Yuba